Criteria for Success

 If you’re not quite sure what you want to do in graduate school, it’s still best to focus on a specific area or topic in your application.
 What would you work on if you had to start graduate school tomorrow?
 You can always change your research focus later.

 Any personal stories should fit in the overall narrative of your research story.
 Avoid cliche openings like “ever since my childhood, I’ve been fascinated by…”.
-The statement of purpose, sometimes called a personal statement, is “personal” in the sense that it tells your unique research story, not your life story.
+The statement of purpose should tell your unique research story, not your life story.

 Close your essay with a 2-3 sentence discussion of your career interests.
 No one will hold you to these plans; it simply helps your committee visualize your potential trajectory.
 Emphasize how the program you are applying to will help prepare you for these long-term goals.